zohrehsh2018/Secure-Routing-IoT/README.md

 To address these challenges, this work proposes a **temporal–spatial trust framework** that models the IoT network as a continuously evolving dynamic graph.
 Node behaviors are represented as temporal sequences enriched with neighborhood-level contextual features derived from mobility, traffic, and structural characteristics.

-These sequences are processed using a **multi-layer GRU-based Sequence-to-Sequence (Seq2Seq) architecture with multi-head attention**, enabling the model to capture both short-term temporal dynamics and long-range spatial dependencies.
+These sequences are processed using a ** GRU-based Sequence-to-Sequence (Seq2Seq) architecture with multi-head attention**, enabling the model to capture both short-term temporal dynamics and long-range spatial dependencies.

 ---